 Students are eligible to receive up to 80% of their living allowance amount, to a maximum of $1500 per occurrence, to pay damage deposit charges throughout the time they are funded by Advancing Futures.

-To request damage deposit funds, students must have their landlord complete the Damage Deposit Assistance Form, or the student can submit a full copy of their lease to their TAP Practitioner.
+To request damage deposit funds, students must have their landlord complete the Damage Deposit Assistance Form, or the student can submit a full copy of their lease to their practitioner.

-The form must then be submitted in person, by email or by fax.
+The form must then be submitted in person or by email.

 Advancing Futures will cover the cost of technology and software that is mandatory or required for online courses up to a maximum of $500.
 If the technology is not mandatory, students may request reimbursement of the cost, up to a maximum of $250.
 This funding is available one time only throughout the time a student is funded by Advancing Futures.